-At least 2 Capitol police officers suspended, more than a dozen under investigation over actions during riot
+At least 2 Capitol police officers suspended, more than a dozen under investigation over actions related to riot

 A woman who answered a phone listed for Capitol police union chairman Gus Papathanasiou hung up Monday evening when reached by a reporter.
 Papathanasiou did not immediately reply to a follow-up email seeking comment.

-The suspensions come as police departments across the country have opened probes into whether their own members took part in the Capitol riot.
+The suspensions come as various law enforcement agencies have opened probes into whether their own members took part in the Capitol riot or cheered on the attackers.

+A Secret Service officer was put under investigation after posting comments on Facebook in which she accused lawmakers who formalized Biden’s win of treason and expressed support for the rioters who stormed the Capitol, the agency confirmed Monday.

+"The U.S. Secret Service carries out its law enforcement mission in an objective and apolitical manner.
+Any allegation that an employee is not carrying out their duties in that manner will be investigated,” a Secret Service spokeswoman said.
+“As this is a personnel matter, the agency will not be commenting.”

+The officer under investigation posted a meme on Facebook of Trump shaking hands with himself in the Oval Office, titled “Here’s to the Peaceful Transition of Power.”
+The day after the attack on the Capitol, a comment posted in the officer’s name ridiculed efforts to remove him from office.
+It read in part: “Good morning patriots!
+Yesterday started out beautiful and as usual Antifa soured the mood and attacked police and an Air Force veteran was murdered….It’s OFFENSE time finally.”

-Officers and at least one police chief from departments across the United States are facing termination, suspension or other discipline for their proximity to or alleged involvement in the chaotic gathering in Washington.
+Across the United States, police officers and at least one police chief are facing termination, suspension or other discipline for their proximity to or alleged involvement in the chaotic gathering in Washington.

 In Seattle, interim police chief Adrian Diaz confirmed that at least two officers had been placed on administrative leave and referred to internal investigations after the department received social media posts showing the officers in Washington.
 Residents of Troy, N.H., have also called for the resignation of Police Chief Dave Ellis after an interview he gave placed him at the scene.